I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 Feedback Collection

-API Gateway REST API + Cognito User Pool Authorizer + Lambda + DynamoDB is used as the feedback destination.
+API Gateway REST API + Cognito User Pool Authorizer + Lambda + DynamoDB is used as the feedback submission destination.

 const feedbackApi = new apigateway.RestApi(ragStack, "FeedbackApi", {